 Technology 6 introduces students to the laptop program.
 This course is intended to enhance and support classroom instruction and student learning.
-Technology 6 is a one semester course, meeting every other day.
 Students acquire technological knowledge and skills through Microsoft Office, multimedia and keyboarding applications.
 Students will discuss how to function and exercise rights and responsibilities of citizenship in an ever-changing digital society.
+This class is offered one semester, every other day.